nens/lizard-client/README.md

     bin/grunt serve

-Doing a release for your package is easy.
-There is a grunt task to tag and push tags to github:

-    grunt release

 Whenever files change, grunt triggers the `test` and the `compile` scripts that compile all the html templates to a js file and run the jasmine tests.
 The failing tests show up in your notification area.

 This error: `Waiting...Fatal error: watch ENOSPC` (on Ubuntu/OS X) when runnning the watch command, means inotify is tracking too many files.
 Possibly because of Dropbox or other filewatchers.
 Either switch those off, or increase the amount of files that can be watched by `inotify`: